NicolasBoumal/manopt/README.txt

 Quick installation guide
 ------------------------

-* Unzip and copy the whole manopt directory you just downloaded in a location of your choice on disk, say, in /my/directory/.
+1. Either git-clone or unzip the whole `manopt` directory you just downloaded in a location of your choice, say, in `/my/directory/`.

-* Go to /my/directory/manopt/ at the command prompt and execute importmanopt.
+2. Go to `/my/directory/manopt/` at the Matlab prompt and execute `importmanopt`.
-  You may save this path for your next Matlab sessions: follow the menu File -> Set Path... and save, or execute savepath.

-* Go to /my/directory/manopt/checkinstall/ and run the script basicexample.m.
+3. You will be asked whether you want to save this path for your next Matlab sessions.
+If you reply `Y` (yes) and you have the rights to run `savepath`, then you won't need to go through these steps next time you open Matlab.

+4. Run checkinstall.m.
-  If there are no errors, you are done!
-Otherwise, feel free to contact us.
+    If there are no errors, you are all set.
+    Otherwise, feel free to let us know on the forum.

 Feedback